Turkey: Hundreds injured after plane skids off runway, splits into three | DW | 05.02.2020

 Local news reports say that the plane also caught fire, but the blaze was later extinguished.
 It is the second runway accident at Istanbul's Sabiha Gokcen airport this year.

-At least one person died and 157 were injured after a passenger plane skidded off the runway at Istanbul's Sabiha Gokcen airport on Wednesday, Turkish Health Minister Fahrettin Koca reported.
+At least three people died and 179 were injured after a passenger plane skidded off the runway at Istanbul's Sabiha Gokcen airport on Wednesday, Turkish Health Minister Fahrettin Koca reported.

 Th accident took place around 6:30 p.m. local time (1530 UTC).
 The passenger plane, a Boeing 737, split into three pieces and veered onto a patch of grass next to the runway, in what Transport Minister Mehmet Cahit Turhan called a "rough landing."